Zyleree/PineMCP/docs/troubleshooting.md

 # Troubleshooting

-Common issues and resolutions when running PineMCP.
+Common issues and resolutions when running PineMCP v2.1.0+.

 ## Node or Runtime Issues
 - Error: "Unexpected token" or ESM import errors